Ductless Air Conditioner Cost

 Cost of installation

-The outdoor unit and indoor air handlers may be mounted on a tall ceiling or wall.
-The former option is more affordable and easier to install, but it can impact the decor of your home.
-The second is, however is designed to blend in with your decor and can be hung flush to the ceiling or fixed on the wall.
+The outdoor unit as well as the indoor air handlers can be mounted on a tall wall or ceiling.
+The first option is simpler and cheaper to install, but it could have an impact on the interior of your house.
+The latter is designed to blend into your decor.
+It can be mounted directly on the ceiling or hung from the wall.

 Cost of labor

-To help you find a good deal, look for a contractor that offers ENERGY STAR rebates.
-These rebates can reduce the cost of an AC ductless by up to 30 percent.
-Additionally, a contractor who is using top brands will likely choose parts that are less prone to problems over the long run, which will save you money on repairs and replacements.
+Look for contractors who offer ENERGY STAR rebates to help you find a great deal.
+These rebates can reduce the cost of an air conditioner that is ductless by up to 30%.
+A contractor who chooses to use high-end brands will use parts that will last longer, which will save you money in the long run on repairs and replacements.

 Cost of permits